maarten-pennings/6502/2emulation/README.md

 Some notes
  - Before 270680us the reset is released (can't see that from the trace).
  - We see the two internal administrative operations
- - We see the (fake) push of PCH, PCL, P.
+ - We see the (fake) push of PCH, PCL, PSW.
    The stack pointer S now starts at FA, so pushes to 01FA, 01F9 and 01F8.
  - We see the reset vector load (FFFC, FFFD)
  - We see the load of 0000 (this confirms that FFFC and FFFD read 00 00)